pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 ```

 {{< hint info >}}
-Note the use of the complete motor name (eg. 'head.left_antenna') as a key string in the goal_positions dict.
+Note the use of the complete motor name (eg. _'right_arm.hand.forearm_yaw'_) as a key string in the goal_positions dict.
 {{< /hint >}}

 Motors from different parts can be mixed in the same _goto_.